 Remember that Sundays offer free entry to Mexican residents.
 So, this is the most crowded day of the week.
 Additionally, on any day, 12 PM to 5 PM is a peak time.
 Hence, visiting in the morning would not only be peaceful but also pleasant.

-Visiting Teotihuacan involves exposing yourself to scorching sun, and lots of walking and climbing.
+Visiting Teotihuacan involves exposing yourself to the scorching sun, and lots of walking and climbing.
 Thus, it is very important for you to dress accordingly.
 As per my Teotihuacan travel tips, stick to the following:

 It is necessary for both men and women to wear loose, airy and comfortable clothes on their trip to Teotihuacan.
 Shorts are a good option, but be prepared for tanned legs.
 If that’s something you want to avoid, simply wear loose cargo pants.
 They also come with a lot of pockets that come in handy.